Step-by-Step Guide

 Scale to Complex, High-Value Process Automation

 With quick wins proven, tackle more complex processes that deliver larger savings.
 End-to-end invoice processing, multi-step customer onboarding, claims management, and sales pipeline management are processes where AI agents can replace significant amounts of manual coordination.
-These implementations typically require multi-agent systems with integrations to multiple business tools.
+These typically require multi-agent systems with integrations to multiple business tools.

 Design these larger automations as modular systems that can be built and deployed incrementally.
 Instead of trying to automate an entire end-to-end process at once, automate one section at a time, validate the results, and then connect the sections into a complete workflow.
 This approach reduces risk and delivers continuous improvements rather than making the team wait months for a big-bang deployment.